manubermu/dotfiles/README.md

 ## <a name="install"></a>💻 Installation Guide

-**Note:** Tested on macOS Mojave 10.14.6 Mac Mini (Mid 2011).
+**Note:** Tested on macOS Mojave 10.14.6 Mac Mini (Mid 2011) with [macOS Mojave Patcher Tool for Unsupported Macs](http://dosdude1.com/mojave/).

 1. Open the **Terminal** app.

 2. Clone this repository on your on your /Documents directory and enter to the created directory.
+(If you don't have git installed on your computer, you can download the latest version from [here](https://github.com/manubermu/dotfiles/releases).)

 	```Bash
 	$ cd /Users/<your_username>/Documents